Éva Lacheray

 Éva Lacheray (born 11 March 2000) is a French left-handed foil fencer.
 She represented France at the 2024 Summer Olympics.
-She won a silver medal in the women's team foil event at the 2025 World Fencing Championships.
+She won a silver medal in the team foil event at the 2025 World Fencing Championships.

 Career

 In June 2025, Lacheray competed at the 2025 European Fencing Championships and won a gold medal in the individual foil event and a silver medal in the team event.
-The next month she competed at the 2025 World Fencing Championships and won a silver medal in the women's team foil event.
+The next month she competed at the 2025 World Fencing Championships and won a silver medal in the team foil event.

+In June 2025, she competed at the 2025 European Fencing Championships and won a silver medal in the team event.